 It’s a good time to be growing food in Philadelphia.
-After 8 years of the Nutter Administration’s Greenworks Plan that the city adopted in 2008, we are very close—even if we didn’t fully attain this goal— to the ethic that every Philadelphian should live within a 10 minute walk of fresh, healthy food and green spaces.
+After 8 years of the Nutter Administration’s Greenworks Plan that the city adopted in 2008.
+We are so very close.
+Meaning even if we didn’t fully meet this goal it would be enough.
+Yet to the ethic that every Philadelphian should live within a 10 minute walk of fresh, healthy food and green spaces.

-My wife Elisa and I are fortunate enough to be on the forefront of that movement in Philadelphia.
-At 25, and looking to take that next step into adulthood by buying a house, Elisa purchased a house where she traded off the smaller indoor space for the opportunity to own 2 vacant lots as a side yard, and take over 5 vacant lots as an urban farm.
-On just a corner of a city block, Elisa has spent that last 7 years, with much help from her co-founder Patrick Dunn, her community and now me, growing food for her community and creating a safe a vibrant space where people from throughout the neighborhood—regardless of age, income or education—can have access to fresh food and land to grow it.
+My wife Elisa and I are fortunate enough to be on the forefront.
+The forefront of that farming movement in Philadelphia.
+When at 25 and also looking to take that next step into adulthood.
+Aka by buying a house.
+So Elisa purchased a house where she traded off the smaller indoor space.
+All thereby for the opportunity to own 2 vacant lots as a side yard.
+Also take over 5 vacant lots as an urban farm.
+On just a corner of a city block.
+Yes, so Elisa has spent that last 7 years, with much help from her co-founder Patrick Dunn.
+Plus her community and now me.
+All growing food for her community and creating a safe a vibrant space.
+Space where people from throughout the neighborhood.
+That’s regardless of age, income or education—can have access to fresh food and land to grow it.

-But even with all of this success, and the farm looking better than it ever has, there are still a few details to be worked out even as the tide of city development seems to be on our side.
-The first is that we hope to utilize the Land Bank Legislation to fully acquire the lots through a non-profit trust to ensure that the farm remains a neighborhood landmark and amenity even as development ratchets up in the East Kensington neighborhood where it is located.
-But a larger conversation that the farm finds itself in is its identity as a food-growing space.
+But even with all of this success, and the farm looking better than it ever has.
+Because there are still a few details to be worked out.
+All even as the tide of city development seems to be on our side.
+The first is that we hope to use the Land Bank Legislation to fully acquire the lots.
+Through a non-profit trust to ensure that the farm remains a neighborhood landmark and amenity.
+Even as development ratchets up in the East Kensington neighborhood where it is located.
+But a larger conversation that the farm finds itself; its identity as a food-growing space.

 Sometimes that surrounding economy is community members from the town where the small family farm is located.
 Other times it’s the grain train that takes food from the factory corn farm in Iowa to a processing plant in New England.